-Led by Dr Francesco Mazzarella, the project is funded by Foundation for Future London and comprises a combination of training in fashion design, media and social entrepreneurship delivered by London College of Fashion (LCF), alongside transformational mindset coaching from Catalyst in Communities, and hands-on work experience with local businesses.
+Funded by Foundation for Future London, the project comprises a combination of training in fashion design, media and social entrepreneurship delivered by London College of Fashion (LCF), alongside transformational mindset coaching from Catalyst in Communities, and hands-on work experience with local businesses.
 The project provides opportunities for the young people involved, to gain new skills and build employability.

 Fashion Activism Against Knife Crime